Modifying PyUltraLight to model scalar dark matter with self-interactions: Implementation in PySiUltraLight

 Using the Baker-Campbell-Hausdorf formula we verified that the error is $\mathcal{O}(h^3)$.
-This is the same order of error as when there were no self interactions (i.e. when $\kappa = 0$).
+This is the same order of error as when there were no self-interactions (i.e. when $\kappa = 0$).
 The procedure to evolve the soliton uses the following equations:

-Here, $\mathcal{F}$ is the Fourier transform, $ \mathcal{F}^{-1}$ is the inverse Fourier transform, and $k$ is the wavenumber in Fourier space. $\psi(\vec{x},t_i)$ is the field at the half-step.
+Here, $\mathcal{F}$ is the Fourier transform, $ \mathcal{F}^{-1}$ is the inverse Fourier transform, and $k$ is the wave number in Fourier space. $\psi(\vec{x},t_i)$ is the field at the half step.
 We checked energy conservation to verify the integrity of changes we made to the code.
-The Lagrangian density that yielded the GPP equations is:
+The Lagrangian density that yielded the GPP equations is

-The energy of the system then becomes:
+The energy of the system then becomes

-\textsc{PySiUltraLight} follows \textsc{PyUltraLight} in using the following adimensional units.
+\textsc{PySiUltraLight} follows \textsc{PyUltraLight} in using the following units.
 We will often refer to these units, which take the following form, as code units:

 and